obwansan/aptitude-test/api/README.md

 Clone this Repo
 cd into the api/public folder
 Run: `php -S localhost:8080`
-Install the database.sql file in /api/db into your vagrant box
+Install the aptitude-test.sql file in /api/db into your vagrant box

 ### Routes